a small handbook

 ambit made the net their neighbourhood, and the quick ones, the ones that tended to streak by, the dorados, slowed down to visit the new development.

-hard outer covering or case of certain organisms such as arthropods and turtles
+hard outer covering or case of certain organisms

 I did it by bringing the victim alongside the bow of the boat,